Age of Gossip in Networks with Community Structure

 \subsection{Version Age in Clustered Ring Networks}

 Nodes in each cluster form a ring network.
-We consider two types of ring networks: uni-directional ring as shown in Fig.~\ref{Fig:netw_types}(b) and bi-directional ring as shown in Fig.~\ref{Fig:netw_types}(c).
+We consider two types of ring clusters: uni-directional ring as shown in Fig.~\ref{Fig:netw_types}(b) and bi-directional ring as shown in Fig.~\ref{Fig:netw_types}(c).

 First, we consider the uni-directional ring and observe that an arbitrary subset of $j$ adjacent nodes $S_j$ has a single neighbor node that sends updates with rate $\lambda$ for $j \leq k-1$.
 Each such subset $S_j$ receives updates from the cluster head with a total rate of $j\frac{\lambda_{c}}{k}$.
 Next, we use the recursion in (\ref{Yates_recursion}) to write